 Prolepsis: the audience knows before the characters what’s going to happen.
-We all know the Death Star will be destroyed but then replaced but then destroyed again.
+We know the Death Star will be destroyed but then replaced but then destroyed again.
 Meaning Episode 3.5 will be equal parts heroic and tragic.
 Yes?
 No?
-Look, there’s R2!
+Hey look, there’s R2!

 To go beyond the more obvious cameos, while simultaneously stooping to the referential level of the film: Where have we seen that Rebel pilot before, the one who looked like a grizzled biker / urban woodsman?

-Meanwhile the film’s reprogrammed Imperial Droid was like a certain jobsworth from a different comedy:
+Meanwhile the film’s reprogrammed Imperial Droid is like a jobsworth from a different British comedy:

 3. The film milks as well and so fumbles its movie title moment.
 You want me to say it?
 I want you to say it, yes!
 You want the word?
 The word…?
 I will not flinch.
 You will not flinch from…?
 Rogue One.
 Rogue One!